42wim/matterbridge-plus/README.md

 #how many nicks to list per row for formatters that support this
 NicksPerRow=4
 RemoteNickFormat="`irc` <{NICK}>"
+#Ignore the messages from these nicks.
+They will not be sent to irc
+IgnoreNicks="mmbot spammer2"

 [general]
 #request your API key on https://github.com/giphy/GiphyAPI.
 This is a public beta key